ErkanBarann/realestate-cloud-devops/README.md

-# DevOps Final Project – Real Estate Application
+# Project – Real Estate Application

 This project includes 6 tasks focused on building, configuring, deploying, and monitoring a real estate application using modern DevOps tools on AWS.